Skip to content

 Q: What happens when I change an issue's type?

-The issue automatically moves to the default view for that type level.
-Strategic types (1-3) move to Goals & Planning Panel, execution types (4-5) move to Work Tracker.
+A: The issue automatically moves to the default view for that type level.
 Parent-child relationships and other metadata remain unchanged.

 Q: Do I need special permissions to change issue types?